 IWC’s Timezoner was developed to be an ideal travel companion.
 A quick spin of the bezel suffices to show a new time zone, and a built-in flyback chronograph makes this an exceptional timepiece at a reasonable price.
-We give it a closer look in this feature from our May-June 2019 issue, with original photography by Olaf Köster.
+We give it a closer look in this feature from the WatchTime archives, with original photography by Olaf Köster.

 Flying through time zones with the IWC Pilot’s Watch Timezoner Chronograph is a reliable undertaking, not only because IWC’s expertise with pilots’ watches dates back to 1936.
 Once the time change has been programmed, it always works perfectly.